Hi y’all, I’m Shannen!!

 I have such gratitude to being apart of South’s cross country and track teams; collegiate sports at any level provide you with the opportunity to build tenacity, grit, experience and generalize to improved adaptive skills, team based understandings, self-initiated learning, and the determination to work hard and acknowledge doubt and not achieving your intended outcome is something that may occur from time to time in life.

 OT Graduate School: This should be a post on its own, but I am so thankful for the opportunities that have been given to me since graduation.
 I will always be thankful to the University of South Alabama.
 Cheers to the CLASS OF 2016!!!!!

-First career job: This will also be a post on its own, but boy what a whirlwind.
-From finishing my final 12 week rotation in November 2016 and securing my first (and current OT) job upon graduation, to graduating in December 2016, to starting my career a month later on a temporary license, to juggling work (about 40-50 hours a week) and studying for the NBCOT boards, to passing in February and becoming a registered and licensed therapist, and then getting married in July 2017 –> Shannen Marie Coley, MS, OTR/L = whirlwind wonderful time of life!!
-I am thankful for my 2.5 years working as an occupational therapist full-time in the acute inpatient rehab unit setting!
+First career job: From finishing my final 12 week rotation in November 2016 and securing my first (and current OT) job upon graduation, to graduating in December 2016, to starting my career a month later on a temporary license, to juggling work (about 40-50 hours a week) and studying for the NBCOT boards, to passing in February and becoming a registered and licensed therapist, and then getting married in July 2017 –> Shannen Marie Coley, MS, OTR/L = whirlwind wonderful time of life!!
+I am thankful for my 2.5 years working as an occupational therapist full-time in the acute inpatient rehab unit hospital setting!
 On to the next one!!

 - I believe there is good in all people, in all things, and in all experiences